 Cory catfish are cute, peaceful, personality-filled bottom dwellers that need live plants in their aquarium to thrive and feel safe.
-Whether you’re new to taking care of fish or are a seasoned Cory caretaker — it’s important to know what plants are the most suitable for your catfish.
+Whether you’re new to taking care of fish or are a seasoned caretaker, know the best aquarium plants for Corydoras is very important .

 That is why it is crucial to understanding which plants are most suitable for your adorable little bottom-dweller.
 We’ll discuss what makes an aquarium plant suitable for your cory catfish and which plants are best to include in your tank.